 Meet Erin

-I’m a wife and a mother of two children, and we have 2 dogs at home who are beloved members of our family.
+I’m a wife and a mother of two children, and we have 3 dogs at home who are beloved members of our family.
+I grew up in the Pacific Northwest and have lived in Arizona for the past 26 years.
 I love pets, and always look forward to meeting yours!
 Learning to breastfeed for the first time was so much harder than I could have ever imagined.
-We struggled with latching issues and pain for weeks, but I was very determined, and went on to successfully breastfeed each of my children for 2 years.
+We struggled with latching issues and pain for weeks, but I was very determined to figure this out, and went on to successfully breastfeed each of my children for 2 years.
+Breastfeeding quickly became the most difficult and also most rewarding thing I’ve ever done and will forever be the one achievement I’m most proud of.

 Going through that struggle lit a fire in me that I never knew existed.
-I vowed to myself to one day find a way to help prevent other new moms from going through what I did.
-Breastfeeding quickly became the most difficult and most rewarding thing I’ve ever done and will forever be the one achievement I’m most proud of.
+I vowed to myself to one day find a way to be that help and advocate that I didn’t have when I was struggling to learn to feed my baby.
+My goal is to help prevent other moms from going through what I did and to help them enjoy their babies and their feeding journey.

 Meet Grace